Email about veterans' home deaths sparks controversy in race for governor, comptroller

 "Today's statements were politically-driven, ill-informed...
 Our veterans deserve to be more than pawns in their political game," said Rachel Bold, a representative of the Rauner administration.

-JB Pritzker, who joined Medoza at her news conference and echoed her calls for an apology from Senger, also continued his criticism of Rauner's handling of the crisis.
+JB Pritzker, who joined Mendoza at her news conference and echoed her calls for an apology from Senger, also continued his criticism of Rauner's handling of the crisis.

-"He should wake up in the morning and say how do I make this right, and whoever' fault it is, how do I make it right, but it's taken years now," Pritzker said of Rauner.
+"He should wake up in the morning and say how do I make this right, and whoever's fault it is, how do I make it right, but it's taken years now," Pritzker said of Rauner.

 Senator Duckworth declined to comment.
 She previously criticized the Rauner administration for focusing on politics when veteran's health is the priority.